 Secondly, M-AMBI variability was two times more strongly attributed uniquely to eutrophication related variables than uniquely to natural variability ones, with nonetheless a very strong joint effect of the two types of variables.
-This strong joint effect is probably related, as previously discussed, to the same interconnections between lagoon-sea connection that buffers eutrophication, temperature that promotes phytoplankton blooms and eutrophication that homogenizes benthic habitats.
-Several modifications could help limit the sensitivity of M-AMBI to natural variability: (i) the replacement of the currently used poly- and eu-haline vs oligo- and meso-haline categories (Provost et al., 2012; Reizopolou et al., 2018) by one based on the three lagoon-sea connection levels that strongly influence the M-AMBI or on another typology like the choked vs restricted typology (Barbone et al., 2012; Basset et al., 2013), with the definition of new reference lagoons; (ii) the replacement of a sampling done with an Ekman-Birge grab by a diver-operated sampling in order to verify that only unvegetated sediments are being collected and to note the presence and type of macrophyte near the sampling site (e.g. 10 meter radius).
+Our study reinforce the difficulty of M-AMBI to clearly identify natural disturbance but also the high sensitivity of this multimetric index to anthropogenic pressures such as eutrophication or metal contaminations and pesticides in transitional waters (Paul et al., 2023; Pelletier and Charpentier, 2023; Pollice et al., 2015).
+The strong joint effect is probably related, as previously discussed, to the same interconnections between lagoon-sea connection that buffers eutrophication, temperature that promotes phytoplankton blooms and eutrophication that homogenizes benthic habitats.
+Several modifications could help limit the sensitivity of M-AMBI to natural variability.
+First, as recommended by Borja et al. (2012) who pointed that the inability of this index to detect anthropogenic responses is often linked to the use of inappropriate reference conditions, the currently used poly- and eu-haline vs oligo- and meso-haline categories (Provost et al., 2012; Reizopolou et al., 2018) could be replaced by one based on the three lagoon-sea connection levels that strongly influence the M-AMBI or on another typology like the choked vs restricted typology (Barbone et al., 2012; Basset et al., 2013), with the test of new reference lagoons (Reizopolou et al., 2018).
+Secondly, the replacement of a sampling done with an Ekman-Birge grab by a diver-operated sampling would limit heterogeneity between replicats by (i) verifying that only unvegetated sediments are being collected and (ii) describing the presence and type of macrophyte near the sampling site (e.g. 10 meter radius).
+This could represent a bias in many homogeneous environments where random selection of the sampling zone is quite possible but macrophytes are often heterogeneously distributed in coastal lagoon and areas of unvegetated sediments are rare.
+Selection and description of the sampling area by divers could therefore be relevant in these shallow environments even if this often means additional human and financial costs.
 This last modification would likely help reduce the effect of local benthic habitat heterogeneity on H’ and M-AMBI (Magni and Gravina, 2023; de Paz et al., 2008).

 Finally, several studies have underlined the limits of using the M-AMBI based on abundance to evaluate the ecological state of transitional ecosystems like coastal lagoons, as opportunistic and tolerant species are generally numerically dominant in these systems (Mistri et al., 2018; Pitacco et al., 2019; Puente and Diaz, 2008).
 Other indicators based on the size spectra and biomass of benthic macroinvertebrates like the biomass based M-AMBI (M-bAMBI (Mistri et al., 2018)) and the index of size distribution (ISD (Reizopoulou and Nicolaidou, 2007)) have showed promising results and applying these indices to French coastal lagoons would represent an additional trial in the context of historically highly eutrophic lagoons currently undergoing a re-oligotrophication trajectory (Derolez et al., 2020a, 2020b; Le Fur et al., 2019; Leruste et al., 2016).
 Another interesting avenue would be to investigate more closely the spatial scales at which changes in macroinvertebrate abundance and diversity can be detected and link these spatial changes to localized anthropogenic disturbances like heavy metals (Magalhães et al., 2019) while also considering small-scale biotic interactions such as competition, predation and facilitation.
 Indeed, sediment contaminants like biotic interactions are likely to affect benthic macrofauna at fine spatial scales (ca. 1 km) that are more relevant to low mobility macroinvertebrates (Berthelsen et al., 2018; Brauko et al., 2020, 2015; Carvalho et al., 2006).